 The human brain does not calculate all the possible combinations of output for making a decision.
 It makes the decision with little information (Instinct?).
 Its very good at predicting where the cricket ball will land after a sixer without knowing its velocity, trajectory path etc, rather than predicting the weather next day.
 To process very little information, you don’t need supercomputers.
 You get the idea?.
 Also, he talks about “Creative Destruction” in a separate chapter.
 How neurons lose the connections after maturing into a complete brain is analogous to the way many websites/companies disappear from the web.

 He compares the websites to memes. iN a chapter, he discusses how the search engines work (primarily Google) and the competition between the websites to appear on the first page of the search results are analogous to the Survival of the fittest - Darwinism.
 He is one of the men behind the algorithm that propels Google’s Adsense.
 He discusses the importance of understanding the language to select the right ads based on the keywords.
 Very Interesting!.

 Metcalfe’s law is discussed in detail and why it did not work.
 He defines the stages of the Networking as

 Further, he discusses in detail about the Social Networks and the advantages “facebook” has over the other similar sites.
 Very interesting to see where the web is going !.

 This is the very interesting section of the entire book, which discusses where the Internet is heading to?.
 Some of the predictions are…

 When I first started reading this book, I thought Stibel is going to present the SEO concepts in Brain flavor.
 But, I was wrong.
-I have a completely new perspective of the Internet.
-With this information and perspective, we can fine-tune our websites for long time survival in the Web.
+I have a completely new perspective on the Internet.
+With this information and perspective, we can fine-tune our websites for long time survival on the Web.
 Many of these things are already happening.
 Let’s jump in and have fun.
 Thanks to Stibel for a wonderful book.Please buy the book from your local bookstore.